Elbeera/My-NC-News-FE/README.md

 **How to run:**

 Fork and clone this repository, run `npm install` to install all required dependencies.
 Then run `npm run start` in the terminal.

+**Current users:**

+1. jessjelly
+2. weegembump
+3. happyamy2016
+4. cooljmessy

+Feel free to use any of the above users to explore!

 <br />

 ### Back End: